-It can be your ideas, your thoughts, your creative approaches, and sometimes, even who you are as a person.
-That’s where the “sell me this pen” mentality will help you to get the most out of the opportunities you have at hand.
+It can be your ideas, thoughts, creative approaches, and sometimes, even who you are as a person.
+That’s where the “sell me this pen” mentality will help you get the most out of the opportunities you have at hand.

 Let’s take, for instance, the famous movie “The Founder.”
 We see Ray Kroc selling milkshake machines initially, then moving forward to building a charismatic personality selling McDonald’s franchises for millions of dollars.

 Simply enough, selling something means moving another person to conduct an action, just through your words and body language.

 Salesperson or not, acquiring the techniques for selling small things like pens and milkshake machines give you the power to ultimately sell bigger things and achieve your dreams in the future.

 How to answer this question if it ever comes your way, and what mistakes do most people make while answering it?
 Most importantly, how to adopt the “sell me this pen” mentality in your life?
 Read along to find out.